ethanmpeterson/flexible-jekyll/_posts/2021-05-1-steering-pcb.markdown

 CAN message's ID and payload would be passed into a library function call to collect the relevant data making it easily accessible for other team members working on the driver interface.

+# Harnessing and Vehicle Interface
+- Cover the electrical interface to the rest of the car harness and quick release
+- Decision to regulate on the board to optimize power through quick release
+- CAN bus is the only means of collecting data, limited space for switch hardlines and good grounding.
+- Move from CAN to hard line shifting IO inputs.

+- Link to the full QFSAE harness design and page where we have the steering interface

 # Photo and Video Gallery
 Below is a collection of photos and videos from the 2023 formula season which include the SPCB.